 That's pretty much it, isn't it?
 As long as we were sending other people's kids to die over there (so we wouldn't have to worry about dying over here), we were fine with it.
 Now it's hitting us where it matters.
 The volatility of the current market is truly scary and the only solution this guy has is to send out more checks so people can buy more stuff.
 Except everyone's so worried they‘re not buying more stuff; they’re holding onto their money.

 Are his numbers still at 30 percent?
 Who are these idiots?
 The atom bomb is old news but at this point you want to quote Alan Ginsberg.
-I'll finish with more Collins:
+I'll finish with more Collins on Bush:

-"O.K., so he’s not good at first-day response.
-Or second.
-Third can be a problem, too.
-But this economic crisis has been going on for months, and all the president could come up with sounded as if it had been composed for a Rotary Club and then delivered by a guy who had never read it before.
-'One thing is certain that Congress will do is waste some of your money,' he said.
-'So I’ve challenged members of Congress to cut the number of cost of earmarks in half.'
+This economic crisis has been going on for months, and all the president could come up with sounded as if it had been composed for a Rotary Club and then delivered by a guy who had never read it before.
+“One thing is certain that Congress will do is waste some of your money,” he said.
+“So I’ve challenged members of Congress to cut the number of cost of earmarks in half.”

 Gore Vidal once wrote a piece — in 1973 — on “The Top 10 Best Sellers According to The Sunday New York Times as of January 7, 1973,” and in the March issue of The Believer magazine I do something similar with movies, but from an historical perspective: the top 10 box office hits according to Variety as of March 19, 1958.
 What the movies we watched say about what we were; what they say about where we are.
 You can read an excerpt here.

 Also check out the interview between Werner Herzog and Errol Morris.